Death-Raider13/MarketHub/text/UNIFIED_ADMIN_DASHBOARD_COMPLETE.md

 ## 🎉 Conclusion

-The unified admin dashboard represents a significant improvement in MarketHub's administrative interface.
+The unified admin dashboard represents a significant improvement in FEROMARKETHUB's administrative interface.
 By consolidating separate pages into a single, tab-based interface, we've achieved:

 - **Better Performance**: Instant navigation and reduced loading times
 - **Improved UX**: Consistent design and seamless workflows